odds-get-evened/biblio/doc/build-windows-msvc.md

 ### 7. Antivirus Software

-To improve the build process performance, one might add the Bitcoin repository directory to the Microsoft Defender Antivirus exclusions.
+To improve the build process performance, one might add the biblio repository directory to the Microsoft Defender Antivirus exclusions.